Windrush Valley Prep School Oxfordshire – Year 4

 Year 4 homework is set in a variety of subjects to broaden the scope of experiences children have.
-To ensure we do not lose the development/progress in core skill learning, we request that all children have a regular reading time at home.
+To ensure we do not lose the development and progress in core skill learning, we request that all children have a regular reading time at home – for up to a further 1 hour per week.
 Homework will be set every Friday and returned the following Thursday, unless directed otherwise.
-The children will also receive weekly spelling to learn from the National Curriculum lists and will be tested every Friday.
+The children will also receive weekly spelling and tables tests which will take place every Thursday.